-Now that we have a way of evaluating the quality of a correspondence, we can attempt to find a number of good correspondences between a pair of images.
+between a pair of images.
 To compute the motion consistency probabilities, we must bootstrap the algorithm with some good initial guesses.

-The algorithm begins by selecting feature points using a Harris corner detector [4] (with a modification from page 45 of Noble's thesis [20]).
+The algorithm begins by selecting feature points using a Harris corner detector [Harris and Stephens 1988] (with a modification from page 45 of Noble's thesis [1989]).
 Each feature point in the primary image is compared with the feature points in the secondary image to find good matches according to nearby pixel values.
 These initial matches are used to find preliminary regression predictions.
-(Each initial match is assigned a weight according to the pixel matching probability, then those weights are used to compute regression predictions, which are in turn used to modify the weights.)

 For each feature point in the primary image, we then search for the most likely match in the secondary image according to the correspondence weighting function (including both pixel matching and motion consistency).
 The algorithm checks for matches in the secondary image at the location predicted by the regression function and at various nearby feature points found by the corner detector.
-For each candidate location, the algorithm performs a local motion optimization using the KLT method [21, 22].
+For each candidate location, the algorithm performs a local motion optimization using the KLT method [Lucas and Kanade 1981; Shi and Tomasi 1994].
 Because the KLT optimizer is initialized with regression predictions, it can find good correspondences even when the feature detector fails to find the same points in each image.
 The local motion optimization allows sub-pixel correspondences, which we would not obtain simply by matching feature-detector maxima.

-After trying to improve each correspondence, the algorithm recomputes the regression predictions and repeats the pointwise correspondence optimization (in a manner similar to EM [23]).
+After trying to improve each correspondence, the algorithm recomputes the regression predictions and repeats the pointwise correspondence optimization (in a manner similar to EM [Dempster et al. 1977]).
 Termination occurs when an iteration completes without making further improvement.

-An advantage of this EM-like method over an alternative such as RANSAC [6] is that our algorithm can alter the correspondences (through the use of regression and local motion optimization) to obtain better correspondences after an initial pairing.
-In an image matching context (as opposed to 3D reconstruction), Kanazawa and Kanatani [8] demonstrate that an iterative feedback algorithm performs better than RANSAC.
+An advantage of this EM-like method over an alternative such as RANSAC [Fischler and Bolles 1981] is that our algorithm can alter the correspondences (through the use of regression and local motion optimization) to obtain better correspondences after an initial pairing.
+In an image matching context (as opposed to 3D reconstruction), Kanazawa and Kanatani [2002] demonstrate that an iterative feedback algorithm performs better than RANSAC.

-After finding a set of high likelihood correspondences, we use the locally weighted regression method described in Section 4.3 to interpolate and extrapolate the offset vectors, obtaining a dense correspondence field.
+After finding a set of high likelihood correspondences, we use the locally weighted regression method described in Section 4.2 to interpolate and extrapolate the offset vectors, obtaining a dense correspondence field.